tnightengale/dbt-meta-testing/README.md

             +required_tests: {"unique": 1}
 ```

 The `+required_tests` config must be either a `dict` or `None`.
-All the regular configuration override rules are the same.
+All the regular dbt configuration hierarchy rules apply.
 For example, individual model configs will override configs from the `dbt_project.yml`:
 ```sql
 -- /models/marts/core/your_model.sql
 {{